efabless/caravel_user_project/docs/source/index.rst

 #.
 To start the project you first need to create a new repository based on the `caravel_user_project <https://github.com/efabless/caravel_user_project/>`_ template and make sure your repo is public and includes a README.

    *   Follow https://github.com/efabless/caravel_user_project/generate to create a new repository.
-   *   Clone the reposity using the following command:
+   *   Clone the repository using the following command:

        .. code:: bash